microsoft/vscode-docs/docs/python/linting.md

 TOCTitle: Linting
 ContentId: 0ccb0e35-c4b2-4001-91bf-79ff1618f601
 PageTitle: Linting Python in Visual Studio Code
-DateApproved: 10/05/2021
+DateApproved: 04/30/2022
 MetaDescription: Linting Python in Visual Studio Code
 MetaSocialImage: images/tutorial/social.png
 ---
 # Linting Python in Visual Studio Code

-Linting highlights syntactical and stylistic problems in your Python source code, which oftentimes helps you identify and correct subtle programming errors or unconventional coding practices that can lead to errors.
+Linting highlights syntactical and stylistic problems in your Python source code, which often helps you identify and correct subtle programming errors or unconventional coding practices that can lead to errors.
 For example, linting detects use of an uninitialized or undefined variable, calls to undefined functions, missing parentheses, and even more subtle issues such as attempting to redefine built-in types or functions.
 Linting is thus distinct from [Formatting](/docs/python/editing.md#formatting) because linting analyzes how the code runs and detects errors whereas formatting only restructures how code *appears*.

-By default, stylistic and syntactical code detection is enabled by the Language Server.
-If you require third-party linters for additional problem detection, however, you can enable them by using the **Python: Select Linter** command and selecting the appropriate linter.
-You can easily enable and disable all linting by using the **Python: Enable Linting** command.
+> **Note**: Stylistic and syntactical code detection is enabled by the Language Server.
+To enable third-party linters for additional problem detection, you can enable them by using the **Python: Select Linter** command and selecting the appropriate linter.

-## Enable linters
+## Enable linting

 To enable linters, open the Command Palette (`kb(workbench.action.showCommands)`) and select the **Python: Select Linter** command.
-This command adds `"python.linting.<linter>Enabled": true` to your settings, where `<linter>` is the name of the chosen linter.
+Which adds `"python.linting.<linter>Enabled": true` to your settings, where `<linter>` is the name of the chosen linter.
 See [Specific linters](#specific-linters) for details.

 Enabling a linter prompts you to install the required packages in your selected environment for the chosen linter.

 ![Prompt for installing a linter](images/linting/install-linter-message.png)

 > **Note**: If you're using a global environment and VS Code is not running elevated, linter installation may fail.
-In that case, either run VS Code elevated, or manually run the Python package manager to install the linter at an elevated command prompt for the same environment: for example `sudo pip3 install pylint` (macOS/Linux) or `pip install pylint` (Windows, at an elevated prompt)
+In that case, either run VS Code elevated, or manually run the Python package manager to install the linter at an elevated command prompt for the same environment: for example `sudo pip3 install pylint` (macOS/Linux) or `pip install pylint` (Windows, at an elevated prompt).

 ## Disable linting

+You can easily toggle between enabling and disabling your linter.
+To switch, open the Command Palette (`kb(workbench.action.showCommands)`) and select the **Python: Enable/Disable Linting** command.

-You can disable all Python linting with the **Python: Enable Linting** command, which shows a dropdown with the current linting state and options to turn Python linting `on` or `off`.
+This will populate a dropdown with the current linting state and options to `Enable` or `Disable` Python linting.

 ![Python Enable Linting command dropdown](images/linting/enable-linting-dropdown.png)

 ## Run linting

-To perform linting:

-- Linting runs automatically when you save a file.
-- Open the Command Palette (`kb(workbench.action.showCommands)`), then enter and select **Python: Run Linting**.
+To perform linting, the Command Palette (`kb(workbench.action.showCommands)`), then enter and select **Python: Run Linting**.
+Linting will run automatically when you save a file.

-Issues are shown in the **Problems** panel and as underlines in the code editor.
+Issues are shown in the **Problems** panel and as wavy underlines in the code editor.
 Hovering over an underlined issue displays the details:

 ![Linting messages in the editor and the Problems panel](images/linting/lint-messages.png)

 ## General linting settings

-The remainder of this article describes settings for linting in general as well as specific linters.
-You can add any of the settings to your user `settings.json` file (opened with the **File** > **Preferences** > **Settings** command `kb(workbench.action.openSettings)`).
-Refer to [User and Workspace settings](/docs/getstarted/settings.md) to find out more about working with settings in VS Code generally.
+You can add any of the linting settings to your user `settings.json` file (opened with the **File** > **Preferences** > **Settings** command `kb(workbench.action.openSettings)`).
+Refer to [User and Workspace settings](/docs/getstarted/settings.md) to find out more about working with settings in VS Code.

 To change the linting behavior across all enabled linters, modify the following settings: